Carnagion/dissertation/proposal/proposal.typ

 = Objectives

+// TODO: Clean up

-The primary aim of this project is to investigate the integrated runway sequencing and de-icing problem and develop an algorithm capable of solving it.
+The primary aim of this project is to investigate the integrated runway sequencing and de-icing problem by developing three algorithms that explore four different approaches to the order of aircraft de-icing.
 This will provide a deeper insight into the problem's fundamental characteristics and the interactions between runway sequencing and de-icing, as well as the potential benefits of integrating their solutions.

 // TODO: Should insights be mentioned above?

-The key objectives are thus as follows:
+Its key objectives are thus as follows:

-1. Investigate previous approaches to runway sequencing.
+1. *Investigate previous approaches to runway sequencing*.
 The mathematical models and formulations proposed in prior research may not be directly applicable to this project, as there have been few efforts until now to tackle runway sequencing and de-icing in an integrated fashion.
 Thus, there will be a need to understand and then adapt or extend these models so they are suitable for the integrated problem.

-// TODO: Maybe find a way to avoid saying "runway sequencing and de-icing" a dozen times

-2. Design and implement an algorithm that provides optimal solutions for the integrated runway sequencing and de-icing problem.
-The algorithm must be generic enough to work with data from different sources (i.e. different airports and datasets), by using a set of common features and characteristics in the data.
-Additionally, it must be fast and reliable enough to be viable in highly dynamic, real-time situations where unexpected failure is not an option.
+2. *Design and implement three algorithms* --- B&B, B&B with a rolling window, and MP --- *using four different de-icing ordering approaches* --- sequential, based on COBT, based on CTOT, and based on runway sequences.
+The algorithms must be generic enough to work with data from different sources (i.e. different airports and datasets), by using a set of common features and characteristics in the data.
+Additionally, they must be fast and reliable enough to be viable in highly dynamic, real-time situations where unexpected failure is not an option.
+If time permits, a fourth algorithm --- dynamic programming --- may also be explored, since it is known to work well for runway sequencing but its effectiveness at de-icing is yet to be evaluated.

-3. Evaluate the performance of the algorithm.
-This will involve benchmarking it on known and available datasets, and comparing it to existing solutions.
-A simulation that is more representative of real-world data and use cases will also be used to run the algorithm on multiple problem instances over a longer period of time.
+3. *Analyse the algorithms' performance and outputs*.
+This will involve benchmarking them on known and available datasets, and comparing them with existing solutions as well as with each other.
+A simulation that is more representative of real-world data and use cases will also be used to run the algorithms on multiple problem instances over a longer period of time.
 This will help expose any issues, such as instability in the generated sequences, that may not be visible in individual runs.

-4. Develop a tool for visualising the outputs and possibly intermediate data produced by the algorithm.
-This will provide a more intuitive, human-friendly view intended to aid users' understanding.
+4. *Develop a tool for visualising the outputs and intermediate results produced by the algorithms*.
+This will provide a more intuitive, human-friendly view intended to aid users' understanding, which will not only be useful for an end user, but also for the analysis of the algorithms themselves.

 = Plan